gereons/PartyTrackerReadme/README.md

 #### + (top right)

 This adds a new NPC to the board.
-NPCs are always added at the top-right slot, in order to be quickly accessible after adding.
+NPCs are always added in the top-right slot, in order to be quickly accessible after adding.
 To create a new PC, tap on an NPC, choose edit and change the type to PC.

 #### Settings (bottom right)